Drax plans to spend £702m on around 2.6GW of of pumped storage, hydro and gas-fired generation assets from Scottish Power parent Iberdrola.

 See further details here.

-Meanwhile, the transaction, when complete will mean Scottish Power’s generation portfolio is 100% renewables.
+The transaction, when complete will mean Scottish Power’s generation portfolio is 100% renewables.
 It has 2,700 MW of wind power capacity (installed or under construction), plus a project pipeline in excess of 3,000 MW, of which 2,900 MW in offshore wind.

 Iberdrola chairman Ignacio Galán, said the deal forms part of the company’s “standard rotation of assets”.
 He added that “the world is changing” and that “energy companies should be part of the solution to climate change and not part of the problem”.